 A lottery was conducted for personal retreats during this time; applications were due by September 3, 2018.
-There is an extensive waiting list for this.

 This month of practice will emphasize the teachings and practices of early Buddhism, especially those of the Thai Forest Tradition of Ajahn Chah.
 In addition, there will be a focus on the teachings of Master Hsuan Hua from the later Chinese Tradition.
 Throughout the month there will be an interweaving of both of these streams of practice, co-informing each other and presenting an integrated whole.

 The first half of the retreat will focus on cultivating embodied samadhi – calming and unifying the mind/heart/body energies.
 This leads into the wisdom practices – vipassana – and an exploration of the relationship between calm and insight as foundations for realization of the deathless Dharma.